sloking/sshhost/README.md

 ## Wait, What?!
 sshhost is an bash script for relay ssh connection over an specific host.
 This host do the connection via ssh with keys and have for each host an own key.
-So if you have 100 people and everyone will connect to 100 different host, you don't need to create 100*100 keys.
+So if you have 100 people and everyone will connect to 100 different hosts, you don't need to create 100*100 keys.
 Set up the following and you need **only one sshhost**.